Skip to main content

 Authentication

-Safebucket supports multiple authentication methods including local authentication and OIDC providers.
+Safebucket supports multiple authentication methods including local authentication, OIDC providers, and LDAP.
 This guide covers configuration for various authentication options.

 Overview